-Integrated Visual Protection Limited (IVP) is a privately owned company, which has been established
+Integrated Visual Protection Limited (IVP) is a privately owned NSI Approved and SIA Approved company, which has been established

-since July 2002, providing all types of security services to a variety of ‘blue-chip’ clients.
+since July 2002, providing all types of Fire and Security systems, services and products to a variety of ‘blue-chip’ clients

-We provide first class security services and products
+We provide first class Fire and Security systems, services and products

 Maybe you already have an idea of the job you’d like to do?
 Maybe you want to see what careers are on offer or you are a sub-contractor looking to compliment our existing infra-structure?

 There are a number of different roles within the Company.
 Each comes with its own challenges and rewards.
 Why not contact us to find out more.ENTER

 1.1 Data Protection is of a particularly high priority for the Management of Integrated Visual Protection Limited (IVP).

 1.2 The use of the Internet pages of IVP is possible without any indication of personal data; however, if a data subject wants to use contact request services via our website, processing of personal data becomes necessary.

 If the processing of personal data is necessary and there is no statutory basis for such processing, we will obtain consent from the data subject.